RX Index Decision Methodology

 4. How We Evaluate Providers

-Our provider reviews use a consistent scoring framework so that comparisons are based on the same core standards.
+Our provider reviews use the RX Index Score framework described in the table above.
+Each provider is evaluated on the same six factors so that comparisons are consistent and based on the same core standards.

 A commercial relationship does not improve a provider's score, ranking, or editorial treatment.